 Spine X-rays use radiation to produce images of bones.

-When it comes to treatment for lower back pain, there are a few options that Medicare covers.
+Regarding treatment for lower back pain, Medicare covers a few options.

 Acupuncture uses fine needles inserted through the skin at specific points to cure disease or relieve pain.
 Coverage requires the use of a Medicare-approved licensed acupuncturist.